On-device Training: A First Overview on Existing Systems

 \fakepar{Mixed-precision algorithms} Researchers have proposed many mixed-precision algorithms~\cite{lin2017towards, lin2015neural, jacob2018quantization, courbariaux2015binaryconnect} for training, where the weights and intermediate activations are represented not only by FP32 but also by lower precision formats such as INT8 and INT16.
 The mixed-precision algorithm is the key technique used in Mandheling.

 \fakepar{Pruning} Pruning techniques can be broadly classified as network pruning and activation pruning~\cite{liu2018dynamic}.
-Network pruning removes less important units of a NN, while activation pruning builds a dynamic sparse computation graph to prune activations during training.
+Network pruning removes less important units of an NN, while activation pruning builds a dynamic sparse computation graph to prune activations during training.
 MiniLearn uses network pruning as one of its main techniques.

 \fakepar{Sparse update} The sparse update refers to updating only a subset of the NN parameters during training while freezing the other parameters.
 For example, for a CNN model, TinyTL only updates the bias and freezes the parameters of filters.
-MiniLearn, TinyTL, and TinyOL apply this strategy.
+MiniLearn and TinyTL apply this strategy.